The formation of supermassive black holes from Population III.1 seeds. II. Evolution to the local universe: Introduction

-There have been many attempts to explain the formation of SMBHs via more physical mechanisms, dating back to the last century \citep[e.g.,][]{Rees78}.
-One of the most popular mechanisms is \textit{direct collapse}, which involves the collapse of a large primordial composition gas cloud in a halo of mass $\sim 10^8 M_\odot$ into a single supermassive star of $10^4-10^6 M_\odot$ that then collapses to form a SMBH at the centre of the halo \citep{Bromm03, Begelman06, Lodato06, Shang10, Montero12}.
+There are a variety of proposed ideas for the physical mechanism of SMBH formation \citep[e.g.,][]{Rees78}.
+One suggested process is ``direct collapse'', which involves a massive primordial composition gas cloud contained in a relatively massive, atomically-cooled halo of $\sim 10^8 M_\odot$.
+The cloud collapses into a single, supermassive star of $10^4-10^6 M_\odot$ that then forms a SMBH \citep[e.g.,][]{Bromm03, Begelman06, Lodato06, Shang10, Montero12, Maio19, Bhowmick22a}.
 Although the number density of black holes emerging from direct collapse would be enough to explain the currently known population of high redshift quasars, the conditions required for this scenario are not thought to be common enough to explain the total observed population of SMBHs at $z=0$ \citep{Chon16,Wise2019}.
 Furthermore, recent simulations have shown that the supermassive stars forming via this mechanism might not be as massive as initially predicted, but only reaching $\lesssim 10^4 M_\odot$, due to the turbulent environment present in the initial stages of galaxy formation, which disrupts the accretion flow \citep{Regan20}.

-Another mechanism to form intermediate, or even supermassive black holes is through runaway stellar mergers in young and dense clusters to create massive stars as seeds of the order $\sim 200-10^3 M_\odot$ \citep[e.g.,][]{Zwart04}.
+Another mechanism to form intermediate, or even supermassive black holes is through runaway stellar mergers in young and dense clusters to create stars with masses of the order $\sim 200-10^3 M_\odot$ \citep[e.g.,][]{Zwart04}.
 This mass can be reached through repeated collisions if the massive stars can reach the cluster core to increase the collision rate drastically \citep{Ebisuzaki03} before they explode as supernovae.
-However, predicting whether such conditions arise in galaxies and at what rate is very challenging given the the need to resolve the formation and evolution of individual stars, so predictions for the cosmological population of such systems are highly uncertain \citep[see, e.g.,][]{Boekholt18,Chon20,Tagawa20}.
+Gas accretion driven compression of a dense cluster of stellar mass black holes to form a SMBH has also been proposed \citep{Kroupa20}.
+However, in general predicting whether the conditions needed for such dense clusters arise in galaxies and at what rate is very challenging given the the need to resolve the formation and evolution of individual stars, so predictions for the cosmological population of such systems are highly uncertain \citep[see, e.g.,][]{Boekholt18,Chon20,Tagawa20}.

+Another class of SMBH seeding model considers the very first, so-called Population (Pop) III stars as potential progenitors.
+However, conventional models of Pop III star formation predict stellar masses that are ``only'' $\sim 100\:M_\odot$ \citep[e.g.,][]{Abel02,Bromm02,Tan04,MT08,Hosokawa11,Susa14}, which would only have the ability to produce stellar-mass black holes, i.e., relatively low-mass seeds.
+However, as discussed in more detail below, Pop III SMBH seeding models have been revived by \citet{Banik2019} when allowing for the potential effects of dark matter self-annihilation on the mass scale of formed stars \citep[][]{SFG08,NTO09,F10,RD15}.